OctoFi/octofidotcom/_posts/2020-08-16-bond-curve-sale.md

 ![](/images/projects/curve.png)

-Inspired by the ‘sigmoid bonding curve’ model, OctoFi shall remunerate early supporters for their participation and commitment to DeFi in the broader sense, rather than favouring short term speculators.
+Inspired by the ‘sigmoid bonding curve’ model, OctoFi shall remunerate early supporters for their participation and commitment to DeFi in the broader sense, rather than favoring short term speculators.
 As explained in our governance mechanisms post, the Octoken project is the first mechanism through which we are decentralizing governance of OctoFi.

 | Batch        | Allocation	  | Price (USDC) |
 |--------------|--------------|--------------|